 Using heavy skin products such as creamy moisturizers is never a good idea.
 Especially when you’re putting it on and around your eyelids, it can damage the glands by clogging, causing eyelashes to fall heavily.

 Instead of using heavy moisturizers or creams, gently apply oil to your eyelashes.
-Castor and jojoba oil are good choices because they can support eyelash regrowth.
+Castor and jojoba oil are good choices because they can support eyelash regrowth process.
 These oils can also help make the eyelashes softer and healthier.

-The essential nutrients for proper eyelash regrowth are iron, biotin, fatty acids, and protein.
-Eat a varied diet according to your daily requirements and your eyelashes will cooperate.
+The essential nutrients for proper lash regrowth are iron, biotin, fatty acids, and protein.
+Eat a healthy diet according to your daily requirements and your eyelashes will cooperate.

 Not taking enough time out for yourself is one of the leading causes of stress.
 Take some time off from work and lower your levels of excursion.